JHUDMC/Manual/StaffProtocols.md

 # Staff Protocols

+## DMC Staff Structure
+The DMC is part of the [Office of Arts and Innovation](https://studentaffairs.jhu.edu/homewoodarts/), a division of [Johns Hopkins University Student Affairs](https://studentaffairs.jhu.edu/).

+The DMC's staff consists of two groups:

+### Professional Staff ("Pro Staff"):

+**Associate Director – Tony Lugo**

+The Associate Director of the DMC [description here]

+**Program Coordinator – Travis Levasseur**

+The Program Coordinator [description here]

+**Multimedia Specialist – Jason Charney**

+The Multimedia Specialist [description here]

+### Student Staff ("Stu Staff"):

+**Multimedia Assistants**:

+[description here]

+**Multimedia Managers**

+[description here]

+Managers are hired from Student Staff yearly.
+To be eligible for the Manager position, student staff must have worked for the DMC for at least one year (two semesters).
+Like all Student Staff, Managers work front desk and project shifts, but are responsible for leading DMC projects and helping with all-staff training events.
+The position requires a monthly meeting for planning event.

+## Shift Types

+### Front Desk

+### Project

+### Event/Extra

 ## Security
 Student Staff are often the primary (and sometimes sole) safeguards of the resources and members of the DMC.
 You are expected to always use good judgment and monitor the lab and its users for potential hazards, such as unsafe equipment (cables in walkways) and unsafe behavior (unruly people who refuse to leave).